Mrinalummadising/Easesmith_assignment/README.md

 ---

-# E-commerce Listing Page
+# E-commerce Chaperone Page

-This is a React-based E-commerce Listing Page assignment built following the provided Figma design.
+This is a React-based E-commerce Chaperone Page assignment built following the provided Figma design.
 The application includes features like product listing, "View Product" navigation, "Add to Cart" modal functionality, and pagination.

 ## Features